snowsky/kube-dags-test/README.md

 Use : git status to confirm that the new filename is added git commit -m "commit msg" to add a commit message git push to push the changes

+If pushing the PR via new directory:
+To create new branch : git checkout -b new-branch-name To push a PR in the new branch : git push origin new-branch-name